thomcorah/dmu-multimedia/md/TECH2015-Module-Handbook.md

 #### Accessibility

 This is concerned with the degree to which to make sure your app is as accessible as possible to all, regardless of physical or mental impairments.
+This should be discussed in your report, justifying aspects of your design in terms of their accessibility.

 | Mark Range             | Requirement                                                                                                                                                          |
 | ---------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------- |